redpesk-core/sec-lsm-manager/docs/Usage.md

 - lib    : libraries files
 - public : public files

-Moreover an application can have particular rights for example create a can socket.
+Moreover an application can have particular rights, for example for a can socket creation.

-The first thing to do is to send all this information to the sec-lsm-manager so that it can proceed with the installation.
+The first thing to do is to send all these informations to the sec-lsm-manager so it can proceed with the installation.

 ### Library

-To start using the library, we will create an handle for informations :
+To start using the library, we will create an handler for informations :

 ```c
 #include <sec-lsm-manager.h>